Exclusive: Russian hackers targeted California, Indiana Democratic parties

 The Trump campaign did not return messages.

 Over the summer, a specialized cybersecurity unit at Microsoft and federal law enforcement agents notified many of the targets who were in Fancy Bear’s crosshairs, according to six people with knowledge of the matter.
-Reuters identified SKDKnickerbocker, a lobbying firm allied with Democratic presidential candidate Joe Biden, as one of them last month.
+Reuters last month identified SKDKnickerbocker, a lobbying firm allied with Biden, as one of them.

 The targeting of Democrats in Indiana and California - confirmed by four people familiar with the matter - suggests that the Russians are “casting their net wide,” said Don Smith of cybersecurity company Secureworks.